 Agency submits that it conducted the RIF in accordance with D.C.
 Official Code by affording Employee one round of lateral competition and thirty (30) days written notice prior to the effective date of the RIF.
-Agency notes that Employee was not entitled to additional credit since there was no performance rating for the year ending September 30, 2011, and the SCD on the Retention Register is correct.
-Agency further submits that this matter should be dismissed as moot because Employee was reinstated to her same position of record and she has received backpay.
-Agency explains that since Employee has been granted the entire relief sough, this matter is now moot.
+Agency notes that 1) Employee did not make any claim of relief cognizable before OEA; 2) Employee's claims regarding her quality of work and education are irrelevant; and 3) Employee's SCD is correct.
+Agency further submits that this matter should be dismissed as moot because Employee was reinstated to her same position that she possessed with Agency prior to the RIF, and she has received backpay.
+Agency explains that since Employee has been granted the entire relief sought, this matter is now moot.
 12

-In this matter, Agency has submitted Employee's most recent SF-50 which highlights that Employee was reinstated effective October 1, 2011, and the RIF, which was effective September 30, 2011, was cancelled.
+In this matter, Agency has submitted Employee's most recent SF-50, which highlights that Employee was reinstated effective October 1, 2011, and the RIF, which was effective September 30, 2011, was cancelled.
 Moreover, apart from the Petition for Appeal, Employee has since failed to submit any documentary evidence to prove that she still has a legally cognizable interest in the outcome of this matter.
 Accordingly, I conclude that this matter is moot because there is no other available remedy that Employee has not already received.
 13